paul-hammant/tbd/content/vcs-features/index.md

 Technologies that only keep head revision on the checkout, ordinarily have to walk the entire directory structure looking for changed files and do handshaking to the server for each one.
 That is definitely Subversion and its predecessor CVS.
 Batching of those exchanges speeds it up, but there is still a slowdown related to the breadth and depth of the source tree.
-Perforce makes the operation faster because the server-side is poised for the sync operation at all time, by keeping your tree and which revision you have for each file in RAM.
+Perforce makes the operation faster because the server-side is poised for the sync operation at all times, by keeping your tree and which revision you have for each file in RAM.
 It does this at the cost of maintaining read-only bits for files (be sure and use an IDE that silently handles the Perforce interactions).
 Perforce can effectively be much faster for this back-to-back pull/update/sync test of speed because it kinda already knows the answer to the question.